Europaudvalget 2009-10

 4. The economic crisis –

-guest speaker: Mr Carlos OCAÑA PÉREZ DE TUDELA,Secretary of State for Finance and the Budget
+guest speaker: Mr Carlos OCAÑA PÉREZ DE TUDELA,Secretary of State for Finance and the Budget5.
+Priorities of the Spanish Presidency

 – guest speaker: Mr Miguel ÁngelMORATINOS CUYAUBÉ, Minister for Foreign Affairs and InternationalDevelopment